M5YED/M5YED.github.io/README.md

 ## Why Choose AssetFlow Automations?

 - **Wide Range of Systems**: We offer multiple types of automation solutions, each with unique features based on your needs.
-- **Expertise & Support**: Our systems are backed by expert knowledge, and we offer continued support for at least 7 days after system delivery.
+- **Expertise & Support**: Our systems are backed by expert knowledge, and we offer continued support for at least 7 days after system delivery(for all service types).
 - **Proprietary Systems**: We develop and own the systems during the creation phase, but they become fully owned by our clients once the handover is complete.

 ## Installation & Setup